 Image source: Forbes.com

-Before drawing a conclusion, it is vital to know how much customer analytics has influenced the growth of businesses.
-Some fascinating insights from a study conducted by the Harvard Business Review Analytic Services together with Intel, SAS and Accenture Applied Intelligence finds that customer analytics is the basic need of the hour for improving customer experience across all channels
+Before concluding, it is vital to know how much customer analytics has influenced the growth of businesses.
+Some fascinating insights from a study conducted by the Harvard Business Review Analytic Services and Intel, SAS, and Accenture Applied Intelligence find that customer analytics is the basic need of the hour for improving customer experience across all channels.

 These facts should help:

 - 70% of enterprises have increased expenditures on real-time customer analytics solutions over the years

 - 58% of enterprises are witnessing a significant rise in customer loyalty and retention due to customer analytics

 - 60% of real-time customer analytics is in use to improve customer experience across various devices and touchpoints

 - 44% of enterprises are acquiring more new customers and increasing ROI (i.e., optimizing their sales funnel) by adopting and integrating customer analytics operations